 Outsourcing some of these ancillary tasks can free up more time to focus on your core business activities.
-Having family members that can perform some of these duties is ideal — whatever you pay them can be deducted as a business expense.
+If you have family members that can perform some of these duties, that may come with some tax benefits.

 Many successful contracting businesses reach a point where further expansion would require hiring additional people to handle the increased workload.
-For example, a self-employed IT contractor may be faced with deciding whether to bid on a contract that requires a multi-person team to complete or to pass on the opportunity.
+For example, a self-employed IT contractor may have to decide whether to bid on a contract that requires a multi-person team to complete or to pass on the opportunity.

 - The more specialized your business, the more difficult it may be to find qualified people.

 - Advertising, vetting resumes, and interviewing is very time-consuming.
-Once hired, training, supervision, and related paperwork will require more of your time on an ongoing basis.
+Once you make your hires, training, supervision, and related paperwork will require more of your time on an ongoing basis.
 Paperwork is particularly problematic with hiring employees rather than contractors, as payroll requires tax (and other) deductions and increases your accounting overhead.